bobur-yusupov/daylog/README.md

 - Entry Detail: Displays a single journal entry with its content rendered from JSON to HTML.
 - Create/Edit Entry: Form for creating and editing a journal entry with WYSIWYG content.

+## Routes

+- `/auth/register/`: User registration view.
+- `/auth/login/`: User login view.
+- `/auth/logout/`: User logout view.
+- `/`: Home/Dashboard view showing all journal entries.
+- `/entry/new/`: Form for creating a new journal entry.
+- `/entry/<int:id>/`: View for a single journal entry.
+- `/entry/<int:id>/edit/`: Form for editing an existing journal entry.
+- `/tags/`: View for managing tags (creating, deleting).
+- `/tags/new/`: Form for creating a new tag.
+- `/tags/<int:id>/`: View for a specific tag.
+- `/tags/<int:id>/delete/`: Route for deleting a specific tag.

 ## Tech Stack

 Backend: Django (Python 3.11+)
 Frontend: Django templates with Bootstrap for styling
 Database: SQLite
 Editor: Editor.js for WYSIWYG editing capabilities
+Rendering: Content stored as JSON and rendered using the Editor.js Renderer library

 ## Installation